-Much of the Stiperstones is a National Nature Reserve providing an outstanding combination of geological landscape and wildlife features; wild dramtic scenery, a fund of myth, folklore and literary connections, and a history of mining and farming.
+Much of the Stiperstones is a National Nature Reserve providing an outstanding combination of geological landscape and wildlife features, wild dramatic scenery, a fund of myth, folklore and literary connections, and a mining and farming history.

-If your doing it the old fashioned way using a map head through the village of Priest Weston and make your way upto the A488 and turn left.
-A short distance along this road look out for the brown signs for the Stiperstones.
+If you’re doing it the old-fashioned way using a map, head through the village of Priest Weston and make your way up to the A488 and turn left.
+A short distance along this road, look out for the brown signs for the Stiperstones.
 Keep going until you reach the Knoll carpark on your left.

 The postcode will take you directly to the Knoll carpark at the foot of the ridge.
-From here there are many signposted walks, including and all access trail that is suitable for wheelchairs and buggies.
+From here, there are many signposted walks, including an all access trail that is suitable for wheelchairs and buggies.

-If your after cake instead call in at the Bog Centre (SY5 ONG) on your way back to the lodges for a cup of tea and some great home made treats.
+If you’re after cake, instead call in at the Bog Centre (SY5 ONG) on your way back to the lodges for a cup of tea and some great homemade treats.